aniket811/cryptosteller/README.md

 ## Features

-- Authenticate using ASP.NET API Login and Signup
+- Authenticate using ASP.NET Identity API Login and Signup
 - Get Realtime Weather Forecast using the city name
 - Get Crypto News and Crypto Prices realtime using API
-- Built Upon Angular in Frontend and ASP.NET API as a backend
+- Uses Third Party api's like Openweathermap and CryptoCompare